madjava/algo-malgo/README.md

 # AlgoMalgo

 AlgoMalgo is a simple web service that implements a few algorithms and returns the comptuted results based provided parameters.
+An algorithm is a process or set of steps to accomplish a certain task.

 The service hosts the following endpoints: